seoeunwon/restandquest/README.md

 ### 2. Recommend Next Move
 One of the hardest tasks for Uber drivers is finding the **optimal waiting time**.
-If a driver moves to pick up a call and a passenger arrives at their original location, it represents a **significant loss**.

-To prevent this, the app aims to **reduce waiting time** by developing a **predictive model using mathematical methods**.
+If a driver moves to pick up a call and a passenger arrives at their original location, it represents a **significant loss**.To prevent this, the app aims to **reduce waiting time** by developing a **predictive model using mathematical methods**.